 The deck comes inside a nice sturdy box with a lid that easily opens and stays secure when shut with a magnet.
 When you open it you will find a small book written by Lisa Solomon with an introduction, a crash course in color theory, recommended supplies and how to use the deck.
 There are 52 5×5 inch cards in the deck with an example of color prompt you can do on the front and a short explanation on the back.

 How to use the deck

 Start by choosing a prompt card, follow the pattern on the front and start painting!
 If you want more ideas read the suggestions on the back.
 I tend to enjoy the experience more if I don’t overthink it.
 It is very calming to “get in the zone” and just paint for fun.

 Some of the color exercises have produced something I really like, others aren’t anything special to look at, but it was still enjoyable to experiment and create something.
-You can learn more about the watercolors I like to use on my supply page and this post.
-I also like this set.
+This has been a good way for me to play with my watercolors and mix and create new color combinations.

 If you want a different challenge take a look at one of the parameter cards.
 These cards give some guidelines to follow like using a limited palette or choosing warm colors.
 The ideas are endless when you combine different parameters to different color prompt cards.

 I plan to invite some friends who enjoy doing art to join me for an afternoon of playing with color.
 I think doing it with others would be a fun way to share a creative experience and see how each person uses different cards for inspiration.
 The prompts could also be used as a warm up activity in an art class.

 I took my Color Meditation Deck with me when we went to visit my daughter and her family.
 My two grandchildren and my daughter and I had fun creating together.
 It was a great activity to do with children!
 Children are naturally creative and love to play with color without worrying about the finished product.
 I was impressed with the art they created.
 You can read more about my experience of doing this color activity with my grandkids on my other website readaloudgrandma.com.